Anastasiia Ermolaeva

 Game developer based in Cologne

-Currently pursuing a Game Development degree at Cologne Game Lab.
+Currently pursuing a Game Programming degree at Cologne Game Lab.

-I am very keen on making games and learning new softwares!
+I am very keen on making games, learning new software & engines and creating tools.

 Team size: 3